zubayr1/civic-auth-examples/packages/civic-auth/server/fastify/README.md

 # Civic Auth Fastify Example

-This is an example implementation of Civic Auth with a Fastify backend.
+This is an example implementation of Civic Auth with a Fastify backend using Bun.

 ## Prerequisites